Joe Arpaio’s long goodbye: Redemption or ‘kamikaze’ mission?

 “I ought to go to a Mexican restaurant and see how they treat me,” Arpaio, 86, said as he sat in his strip mall office.
 So he and his aides piled into the newly-rented campaign bus in the latest stage of what is likely to be the controversial lawman’s long goodbye.

 Arpaio served six terms as sheriff of Maricopa County, which includes Phoenix.
 He won national acclaim and condemnation for his hardline policies.
 He jailed inmates in tents in the desert heat.
-He directed deputies to hunt illegal immigrants, a practice a court found to be racial profiling.
-He lost his 2016 re-election bid after being convicted of contempt of court for continuing that profiling, but was pardoned by President Trump last year.
+He directed deputies to hunt people in the country illegally, a practice a court found to be racial profiling.
+He lost his 2016 re-election bid after being convicted of contempt of court for continuing that profiling.
+He was pardoned by President Trump last year.

 Now he’s disappointed some supporters with his erratic GOP Senate primary bid in which he lags badly in polls behind U.S. Rep. Martha McSally and former state Sen. Kelli Ward.
 Arpaio’s legacy, they fear, will be splitting the conservative vote Tuesday, letting McSally, the favorite of establishment Republicans with whom Arpaio has long feuded, win the nomination.